 (keysize 128 - is this the 'Cryptography: BF-CBC (128-bit)'?)

 The addressing scheme of the local intranet your computer is initially connected to (i.e. 192.168.1.0 or 10.0.0.0) could clash with that of the remote intranet or, less likely, the remote VPN network (10.0.10.0/255.255.255.0).
 I think that even if they do, this is only a problem if there is a specific IP address clash, such as both a device / computer on the local intranet having the same IP address as a device / computer you're trying to connect to.

 Firefox: you might get the message "The connection has timed out.
 Server at 192.168.0.10 taking too long to respond".
 You'll still have Internet access but is the VPN connection up and running?
 Hopefully you can find this out by looking at the OpenVPN log.
-Another way is to Start → Run → cmd [Enter] → ping 192.168.0.10 [Enter].
+Another way is to go to the command-line or terminal (Start → Run → cmd [Enter] in Windows) and enter "ping 192.168.0.10" (your IP address may differ).
 See if you get a positive response, such as: '64 bytes from 192.168.0.10: icmp_seq=3 ttl=240 time=113 ms' or a negative response, such as: 'Destination Host Unreachable'.

 "You get the Initialization Sequence Completed message but the ping test fails -- This usually indicates that a firewall on either server or client is blocking VPN network traffic by filtering on the TUN/TAP interface.